 NQF solicits comments on endorsed measures on an ongoing basis through the Quality Positioning System (QPS).
 In addition, NQF solicits comments for a continuous 16-week period during each evaluation cycle via an online tool located on the project webpage.
-For this evaluation cycle, the commenting period opened on December 11, 2018 and will close on April 19, 2019.
-As of January 30, 2019, two comments were submitted and shared with the Committee prior to the measure evaluation meetings (Appendix F).
+For this evaluation cycle, the commenting period opened on December 11, 2018 and closed on April 19, 2019.
+Two comments were submitted and shared with the Committee prior to the measure evaluation meetings (Appendix F).